 - The more recent a browser, the more likely it is that it will display recent websites as the designer intended.

-- Users are driving demand for newer features which is unlikely to be added to older versions.
+- Newer features are unlikely to be added to older versions.

 Firefox Rapid Deployment